Allen-piexl/AdvCheck/README.md

  python check_peturbations.py
 ```
 # Note
-See the paper DeepSensor: Deep Learning Testing Framework Based on Neuron Sensitivity for more details.
+See the paper Adversarial Examples Detection via Local Gradient Checking for more details.